mo-to-la/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that removes all letters c and C from input Script that that reverse its input
-Script that displays all users and their home directories, sorted by users
+Script that displays all users and their home directories, sorted by users Script that finds all empty files and directories in the current directory and all sub-directories.